to-ie/microblog-flask/readme.md

 set the flask app as a variable to import it:
 `export FLASK_APP=microblog.py`

+# db migration
+create the migration repository for microblog:
+`flask db init`
+(you probably only need to do this once)

+Generates automatic migrations
+`flask db migrate`
+ie: `flask db migrate -m "users table"`

+To apply the changes to the database:
+`flask db upgrade`

 # Run locally
 to run the application:
 `flask run`